DougGregor/swift-macro-examples/README.md

 3. Go to the Xcode -> Toolchains menu and select the development toolchain you downloaded.
 4. Make sure the `MacroExamples` scheme is selected, then build and run!
 If the first build fails, build again--there's something funky going on with the dependencies.

 The output of the `MacroExamples` program is pretty simple: it shows the result of running the example macro(s).
+The `main.swift` file is annotated to describe what the macros are actually doing.

+## Example macros

+A number of macros in this package are designed to illustrate different capabilities of the macro system:
+* `#addBlocker`: demonstrates how a freestanding macro can emit compiler diagnostics based on the source code for the macro argument, by producing a warning for each use of the binary `+` operator with range highlighting and a Fix-It to replace the `+` with `-`.
+* `@DictionaryStorage`: demonstrates how an attached macro can have multiple roles that compose together to move all of the stored properties of a type into a separate dictionary.

 ## Adding your own macro